 Leah Miller earned a certificate in chemical dependency counseling from Suffolk County Community College and her Master’s degree in Mental Health Counseling from Hofstra University.
 Leah began working with substance use disorders through an internship and saw the need for integrated treatment for dually diagnosed clients.
 Through schooling and beyond, Leah has worked with people with substance use disorders as well as severe mental illness including schizophrenia, bipolar disorder, major depressive disorder, anxiety disorders, and personality disorders.
 Leah also works with families of clients to educate them about the diagnosis of their loved ones and how to help them work towards recovery.
 Through her work with American Addiction Centers, Leah strives to educate the public and reduce the stigma surrounding substance use disorders and mental illness.

-Dan Wagener, M.A., is a Senior Web Content Editor at American Addiction Centers (AAC).
-Before AAC, he worked for a government contractor in the Washington, D.C. area, where he edited websites for the Substance Abuse and Mental Health Services Administration.
-Prior to that, he was Senior Manager of Web Content and Communications Manager at the American Academy of Physician Assistants, and Senior Managing Editor at the Center for American Progress, a political think tank in D.C.
+Dan Wagener, M.A., has worked for a government contractor in the Washington, D.C. area, where he edited websites for the Substance Abuse and Mental Health Services Administration.
+He was also a Senior Manager of Web Content and Communications Manager at the American Academy of Physician Assistants, and Senior Managing Editor at the Center for American Progress, a political think tank in D.C.
 Dan holds a bachelor’s degree in English from La Salle University and a master’s degree in counseling psychology from Lewis & Clark College.
 He has worked at substance abuse and mental health treatment programs for teens and adults.